fearherbs1/SYS-320-01-Automation-Scripting/README.md

 # SYS-320-01-Automation-Scripting
-Thomas's Automation &amp; Scripting Repo
+Thomas's Automation &amp; Scripting Repository

+This will contain homework and projects from the class.